Questions about the Doctor of Ministry program? Find answers as you read through frequently asked questions (FAQs) below.

 Students may be admitted with a master’s degree in any field.
 Certain courses may be required to qualify for what would be comparable to a Master of Divinity degree.
 Courses are determined by the Academic Dean’s Office and the Doctoral Studies Office on an individual basis as they review the transcripts submitted.

-If you do not have a Master of Divinity degree, please reference and apply to the Pre-Doctoral Program.
-The Pre-Doctoral program must be successfully completed with a minimum cumulative GPA of 3.0 before a student may be admitted into the Doctor of Ministry program.
+If you do not have a Master of Divinity degree, please reference and apply to either the Master of Ministry or the Pre-Doctoral program to achieve the educational equivalent of a Master of Divinity.
+Either program must be successfully completed with a minimum cumulative GPA of 3.0 before a student may be admitted into the Doctor of Ministry program.